dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 You can specify which managed apps can use your Virtual Private Network (VPN) on iOS devices managed by Intune.
 When you create a per-app VPN in Intune, an end-user automatically connects through your VPN when accessing corporate documents.

-## Prerequisites for the Per-App VPN
-You can configure Per-App VPN connections with the following VPN providers:
+Per-App VPN is currently available for the following providers:

- - Pulse Secure
+ - Pulse Connect Secure
- - Checkpoint
+ - Checkpoint Remote Access VPN
  - F5
  - SonicWall

+## Prerequisites for the Per-App VPN

 To prove its identity, the VPN server presents the certificate that must be accepted without a prompt by the device.
 To ensure the automatic approval of the certificate, create a trusted certificate profile that contains the VPN server's root certificate issued by the Certificate Authority (CA).